 The other important piece of communication is parent-to-teacher.
 Parents want to stay informed and involved in how their kids are doing at school.
 They will greatly appreciate it if their child’s teachers are in consistent communication with them.
-With the right parent engagement app, you can build stronger connections with the families your business serves.
+With the right family engagement capabilities, you can build stronger connections with the families your business serves.

 There are a few other areas of expertise that prove to be beneficial in creating fun and engaging classrooms.
 Here are a few bonus point skills that are sure to make a child care worker job application stand out.

-Parents nowadays really care about their kids’ nutrition.
+Parents care about their kids’ nutrition.
 Having teachers who can speak to those choices and help parents who need guidance in that area could be a nice perk to offer.

-Nearly 14 percent of the U.S. population is Spanish-speaking.
-When a child care worker can speak both English and Spanish, it actually benefits both sides!
-Kids who haven’t learned to speak English well will develop those skills, and children who don’t speak Spanish can learn in the process.
+When a child care worker can speak both English and Spanish, it benefits kids who haven’t learned to speak English well, and children who don’t speak Spanish can learn in the process.